VADITIM/VADITIM/README.md

 Most developers ship code that works.
 I ship experiences that *feel right*.

-In an age where AI scaffolds entire systems in seconds, the only thing left that truly matters is **how it feels to use**.
-That’s where I operate, at the intersection of interaction, perception, and design.
+In an age where AI scaffolds entire systems in seconds, the only thing left that truly matters is <ins>**how it feels to use**</ins>.
+That is where I operate, at the intersection of interaction, perception, and design.

 ---

 ## 👁️ Philosophy

 > *“People don’t remember code.
 > They remember how your interface made them feel.”*

 The software world is filled with lifeless buttons, awkward transitions, and UI that exists just to check a box.